rust-lang/rfcs/text/0000-try-trait-v2.md

 - This is the fourth attempt at a design in this space, so it might not be the right one either.
 - As with all overloadable operators, users might implement this to do something weird.
 - In situations where extensive interconversion is desired, this requires more implementations.
+- Moving `From::from` from the desugaring to the implementations means that implementations which do want it are more complicated.

 <!--
 Why should we *not* do this?